FazakasNimrod/RAG-System-for-Theses/README.md

 - Enter keywords in the search bar
 - Optionally enable phrase search for exact matching
-- Filter by year and sort as needed
+- Filter by year and department and sort as needed
 - View highlighted matches in results
+- Click "Go to PDF" to view the original thesis document

 ### **2. Semantic Search**